DiegoASCW/dev_sec_ops_library_project/README.md

 # dev_sec_ops_library_project

+1. Instalation script
+   1.1 Windows
+      First let's ensure your computer is allowing the executing of scripts
+      '''Set-ExecutionPolicy RemoteSigned'''
+      During the enabling press A
+      In the folder with the instalation script, with docker already installed, run as Admin your Powershell instance, as '''./Env-gen.ps1'''
+   1.2 Linux
+      Navigate to the folder with the file in it, with docker already installed, and run the command '''sudo ./Env-gen.sh'''

 ## MySQL setup
 1. Execute o script em "Containers > MySQL-gen"

 ## Web Application Instalation
 1. Baixe e descompacte o arquivo "Online-Library-Management-System-PHP-master.zip";